1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ## 7.1 Usage of Optional Sensors: DHT22, DS18B20, BME280

-There is the possibility to connect additional sensors directly to certain pins of the adapter or the Arduino:
+There is the possibility to connect additional sensors directly to certain pins of the adapter or the microcontroller:
 - DHT22 (temperature, humidity; parameter numbers 20100-20199)
 - DS18B20 (OneWire sensor: temperature; parameter numbers 20300-20399)
 - BME280 (temperature, humidity, pressure; parameter numbers 20200-20299)